osmiumsilver/ScoopUpdateWrapper/README.md

 ## Additional Parameters

-- `-S`: Bypass the `scoop update` process to Skip Scoop Manifest Update.
+- `-S` or `-SkipScoopUpdate`: Bypass the `scoop update` process to Skip Scoop Manifest Update.
 However, be cautious when using this option, as it may break the script if you haven't recently run `scoop update` to update the app manifest.
 Scoop attempts to automatically update the manifest before updating the app, and skipping this step may lead to issues.

 ## Development History
 This project was initially hosted on this [Gist](https://gist.github.com/osmiumsilver/4707fb236dca64e13a793da70532a668), where early versions were developed.
 The project has since migrated here to better facilitate versioning, enhancements, and community contributions.
 You can view the original version history there.

 ## Notes
-Use the script at your own risk!
+This project is still beta!
+So there might be some state-mismatch issues where firewall rules gets messy. ⚠️ Use the script at your own risk!

 ## Contributing
 Contributions are welcome!
 Feel free to submit a PR or open an issue.
 Feedback and suggestions are greatly appreciated.